AdobeDocs/workfront.de-DE/help/quicksilver/planning/requests/create-request-form.md

    <!--Not possible yet: The Description is visible when you access the request form from the Requests area of Workfront.-->

 1. Klicken Sie auf **Erstellen**.
-Das Anfrageformular für den ausgewählten Datensatztyp wird geöffnet.
+Das Anfrageformular für den ausgewählten Datensatztyp wird mit <!--<span class="preview"> in the Form tab</span>; add screen shot below with Configuration tab.--> geöffnet.

    ![](assets/campaigns-request-form-edit-mode.png)